 The American Missionary Association (AMA) was an abolitionist group founded on Protestant beliefs.
-Their focuses were on the abolition of slavery, education for African Americans, gaining racial equality, and promoting Christian values.
-They were most prominent in the United States before and during the Civil Warand during Reconstruction.
+It was focused on the abolition of slavery, education for African Americans, gaining racial equality, and promoting Christian values.
+They were most prominent in the United States from the antebellum period through Reconstruction.

 Before and during the Civil War, the American Missionary Association founded anti-slavery churches and black schools.
 In Illinois alone, they were able to help start over 115 churches founded on belief that slavery is wrong.
-The AMA also recruited teachers to help educate black people, which was unpopular at the time.
-During the Civil War, many AMA teachers instructed freed slaves in so-called contraband camps in Union-controlled Confederate territory.
-These classes were often filled with a wide range of ages and both genders including adults and children.
+The AMA also recruited teachers to help educate black people.
+During the Civil War, many AMA teachers instructed freed slaves–both children and adults–in so-called contraband camps in Union-controlled Confederate territory.

 After the Civil War, the American Missionary Association dramatically increased the number of schools and colleges it founded for freed slaves.
-White sympathizers and previously free black people believed that education should be a top priority for freed slaves and was the best way to help them fully gain their civil rights.
-With this idea at the core of the AMA beliefs, they founded more than five hundred schools and colleges in the South and spent more money doing so than the U.S. government-sponsored Freedmen’s Bureau.
+African Americans and white sympathizers believed that education should be a top priority for freed slaves and was the best way to help them fully gain their civil rights.
+With this idea at the core of the AMA’s beliefs, they founded more than five hundred schools and colleges in the South and spent more money doing so than the U.S. government-sponsored Freedmen’s Bureau.
 Those colleges included Fisk University, Hampton Institute, Tougaloo College, Atlanta University, Dillard University, Talladega College, and Howard University.
 The American Missionary Association also created the Freedmen’s Aid Society to recruit Northern teachers to teach in the South and help find those teachers housing.

-While most prominent in the United States before the Civil War and during Reconstruction, the AMA also sponsored missions in other nations.
-Its strongest efforts outside of the United States were in India, China, and East Asia.
+In addition to its efforts in the United States, the AMA also sponsored missions in other nations.
+Its strongest efforts outside of the U.S. were in India, China, and East Asia.
 It was largely supported by Congregational and Presbyterian Churches.